 Hive Maintenance for the Non Producing Colony

 On a good note, the beekeeper who is not interested in honey production will need less equipment.
-There will be no need to make extra boxes on hand for the bees to fill.
+There will be no need to keep extra beekeeping super boxes on hand for the bees to fill.